-Total Planned 2015-17 Planned Outputs Quantity Quantity Status/Actual Outputs to Date Functioning ND Recovery Potential Screening Tool (RPST) 1 1 Completed: The RPST has been developed for ND to aid in setting priorities at the 8 and 12-digit HU level.
+Total 2015-18 Planned Planned Outputs Quantity Quantity Status/Actual Outputs to Date Functioning ND Recovery Potential Screening Tool (RPST) 1 1 Completed: The RPST has been developed for ND to aid in setting priorities at the 8 and 12-digit HU level.
 A training session was held in December 2015 to train resource managers and gain feedback on the tool.
-State level NPS Program priorities established in 2016 at the 8-digit HU scale for watershed assessment, restoration and protection 1 1 Behind Schedule: The ND RPST will first be applied in the Red River Basin in 2018/2019.
-Apply the RPST within the five major river basins to establish five priority lists at the 12-digit HU scale for the assessment, restoration and protection 5 3 Behind Schedule: Application of the RPST has been revised.
-The RPST will be used to assist with prioritization of the 8 and 12-digit HUs in the Red River basin in the fall/winter of 2018/2019.
+State level NPS Program priorities established in 2016 at the 8-digit HU scale for watershed assessment, restoration and protection 1 1 Behind Schedule: The ND RPST will be applied in concert with the development and implementation of the Basin Framework.
+However, implementation of the Basin Framework has been delayed due to staff limitations and other priorities in the WMP.
+As such, application of the RPST will be reevaluated in 2020 when the Basin Framework is "re-initiated."
+Apply the RPST within the five major river basins to establish five priority lists at the 12-digit HU scale for the assessment, restoration and protection 5 0 Behind Schedule: See previous status comment.